Skip to Content

 There are only four recognized colors for Cavalier King Charles Spaniels.
 The Blenheim is by far the most prevalent, while the black and tan are the most uncommon and consequently most expensive.

-Also Read: Do Border Collies Shed?
+Also Read: Why Do Dogs Nibble On Blankets?
 (Find Out Now!)

 However, based on what we’ve gathered, Cavaliers are also available in five more non-official hues and patterns, including tan, black & white, and merle.